Energy bills in the UK are predicted to rise further in 2025 due to issues that have increased wholesale energy costs.

 And did you know you could save on more than just your energy bills with Beechcroft?
 Find out about the other savings you could make in our 'Downsize your cost of living' leaflet.

-The latest report by the Home Builders Federation “Watt A Save” published in July 2023 reveals that new build home buyers save over £1,600 a year on household bills, equivalent to £135 a month – and those buying houses can save up to £180 a month.
-New build homes are consistently rated with much higher Energy Performance Certificates than older homes.
-For homes logged in the year to March 2023, 85% of new builds were rated A or B for energy efficiency whilst under 4% of existing homes achieved the same standards.
-Of the existing homes, over 50% were rated D or lower.
+The figures in the Home Builders Federation “Watt A Save” update published in January 2025 reveal that new build house owners can save approximately £81.60 a month on energy bills, equivalent to £979 a year.
+New build homes are consistently rated with much higher Energy Performance Certificates (EPC) than older homes.
+For homes logged in the year to September 2024, 86% of new builds were rated A or B for energy efficiency, whilst approximately 5% of existing homes achieved the same standards.
+Of the existing homes, over 45% were rated D or lower.

 Although older homes can be retrofitted to improve efficiency, research from Nationwide finds that the average bill facing those in homes currently rated D or E is over £8,000, and considerably higher for those in properties rated F or G. The Government has tried, on several occasions, to introduce schemes to retrofit homes and improve energy efficiency but older properties still fail to reach the same standards as new build homes.